 Automate your Twitch drop claims with Chrome extensions

-- Open Chrome browser: Ensure you are using an up-to-date version of the Chrome browser for the best compatibility with extensions.
+- Open Chrome browser: Make sure you have the latest Chrome for the best experience with extensions.

-- Navigate to the Chrome Web Store.
-In the search bar, search for an extension called “Automatic Twitch: Drops, Moments and Points”.
+- Go to the Chrome Web Store and search for “Automatic Twitch: Drops, Moments and Points”.

-- Ensure you are logged into your Twitch account on the browser.
+- Log into your Twitch account in Chrome.

 Linked issue: Twitch Causing High CPU Usage on Chrome or Firefox